crismali/js_objects_gem/readme.md

 ## How to install
 Y'know, the way you normally install gems.
 Either: ```gem install js_objects``` or add ```gem js_objects``` to your Gemfile and ```bundle install```.
-## Syntaxes and ways to use this thing
+## JsObject
+JsObjects are supposed to behave like Javascript objects, meaning you can define methods and attributes on them through a ```#["attribute"]```, calling ```#attribute=``` (where 'attribute' is mostly whatever you want it to be).
+They also implement a prototypal inheritance scheme, just like real Javascript.
+That means they have a prototype (either another JsObject or an instance of the Prototype class) that you can modify or set yourself.
+JsObject inherits from Hash, so it has all of the Hash methods available to it.
+Not all of these methods are wrapped up in by this code so it's possible you could experience some weird behavior or get your object into a weird state.
+But that's all of programming though.
 ### Basics
 First, get a Javascript object like so:
 ```ruby
 js_obj = JsObject.new
 ```
-You can also give it an argument if you don't want to use its default prototype (more on prototypes later)
+You can also give it an argument if you don't want to use its default prototype (more on prototypes later).
 ```ruby
 JsObject.new(prototype)
 ```